 B As in S7A, showing the overall mean squared error of the neural network.

-C Comparing the normalized resistance of each strain measured by engineered population profiling to resistances modelled by the neural network.
+C Comparing the normalized resistance of each strain measured by engineered population profiling to resistances modeled by the neural network.
 Results are shown when the network is trained on either the MATa or MATα population, and then tested on either the MATa or MATα population.

 D Comparing the learned network weights when the network is trained on either the MATa or MATα population separately.